All About the Yorkshire Terrier Poodle Mix aka Yorkipoo

 Yorki-Poo

-You can choose to give your dog dry or wet food as long as is it is made specifically for small breed dogs.
+You can give your dog dry or wet food as long as it is made specifically for small-breed dogs.

 Yorkshire Terrier Poodle MixYorkie Poodle Mix Grooming